Motion seeks end to Calgary’s potential hosting bid for 2026 Winter Olympics

 The plebiscite — expected to cost about $2 million — would be scrapped if council elects to cancel the bid.

-On Saturday, Alberta Finance Minister Joe Ceci accused the federal government of negotiating in bad faith as numerous parties try to hammer out a funding arrangement.
+On Saturday, Alberta Finance Minister Joe Ceci accused the federal government of negotiating in bad faith.

-Ceci responded to a late Friday statement from a spokeswoman for Sport Minister Kirsty Duncan, which said Ottawa would contribute up to $1.75 billion to support core costs for the event if the 2026 bid is successful.

-The statement said Ottawa would match the combined provincial and municipal investments, and the $1.75 billion figure would be based on 2026 dollars.

 He said the commitment wasn’t contingent on a 50-50 matching arrangement and that province’s $700 million figure is firm.